HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Gender and Sexuality Development Clinic

 The Gender and Sexuality Development Clinic (GSD Clinic) offers psychosocial and medical support for gender variant, gender expansive, and transgender children and youth up to age 21 and their families.
-A multidisciplinary team, led by Directors Nadia L. Dowshen, MD, MSHP, and Linda Hawkins, PhD, MSEd, LPC, and Research Manager Siobhan Costanzo, MPH, MEd, includes specialists in gender identity development from Social Work and Family Services, Adolescent Medicine, Endocrinology, and Behavioral Health.
+A multidisciplinary team, led by Directors Nadia L. Dowshen, MD, MSHP, and Linda Hawkins, PhD, MSEd, LPC, includes specialists in gender identity development from Social Work and Family Services, Adolescent Medicine, Endocrinology, and Behavioral Health.
 The team also provides consultation and training for providers and organizations interested in learning how to better serve the needs of gender-expansive youth.
 The Human Rights Campaign recently recognized CHOP as a Healthcare Equality Index Leader.

 Research Project Highlights: